maikel233/xhook_wowclassic_TBC/README.md

 World of warcraft TBC classic multihack
 Source code is not up to date with the main branche there are some required modifcations needed to make this build work.
 Overtime i will will merge my build to this git.

-Prebuild .DLL supported patch:  47168 you can find this one in the BUILD folder.
+Compiled .DLL is in the /build folder.
+Current supported patch: WOTLK 47168.

 How to build the .DLL:
 Open C++, Build DebugX64 version, Open the game go to settings and set your directx version on dx11.
 Download a injector and inject.

 Does not contain any anti Warden code use at your own risk!

 <img src="Image/bg.png">
 <img src="Image/bg2.png">